serverlessworkflow/specification/specification.md

 2. Automatic retrying on both known (checked) and not-known (unchecked) errors.

 Which retry option the workflow should use by default is defined via the workflow top-level `autoRetries` property.
-By default, the value of the `autoRetries` is set to false, meaning that retry option 1) is used by default.
+By default, the value of the `autoRetries` is set to `false`, meaning that retry option 1) is used by default.
-You can enable automatic retrying (option 2) by setting `autoRetries` to true.
+You can enable automatic retrying (option 2) by setting `autoRetries` to `true`.

 Regardless of the chosen retries option, note that workflows in general should be designed to not fail.
 Workflows should be able to recover from intermittent failures.